-- A. Open and Public Meetings Meetings of the Board of Trustees, its committees, and the Local Advisory Council will be open to the public and comply with the State of Utah's Open and Public Meetings Act (OPMA) and as outlined in the Authority's Bylaws. - B. Administrative Meetings In alignment with OPMA, an open and public meeting with members of the Board of Trustees, who hold both legislative and executive responsibilities, will not include: - 1.
+- A. Open and Public Meetings Meetings of the Board of Trustees, its committees, and the Local Advisory Council will be open to the public and comply with the State of Utah's Open and Public Meetings Act (OPMA) and as outlined in the Authority's Bylaws. - B. Administrative Meetings In alignment with OPMA, an open and public meeting with members of the Board of Trustees will not include: - 1.
 Administrative meetings where neither a tentative or final vote on the matter that is the subject of the conversation is made; or - 2.
-Administrative meetings that pertain only to managerial or operational matters. - C. Executive Relationships The relationship of the Board of Trustees, Local Advisory Council and Executive Director will reflect the requirements of Utah's Public Transit District Act. - 1.
+Administrative meetings that pertain only to day-to-day management and operation of Authority. - C. Executive Relationships The relationship of the Board of Trustees, Local Advisory Council and Executive Director will reflect the requirements of Utah's Public Transit District Act. - 1.
 The Board of Trustees (the "Board") is the governing body of the Authority.
 The Board will manage and conduct the business and affairs of the Authority and will determine all questions of policy.
-The Board will: - a.
-Appoint all Officers of the Authority required in Utah's Public Transit District Act by resolution including the Executive Director, Secretary, Treasurer, Comptroller, and Internal Auditor. - b.
-Appoint and hire other officers, assistants, or deputies the Board considers necessary, including the offices of Board Governance, Internal Audit and
+The Board will: - Appoint all Officers of the Authority required in Utah's Public Transit District Act by resolution including the Executive Director, Secretary, Treasurer, Comptroller, and Internal Auditor.